 Here are the key concepts used throughout this page, in alphabetical order:

 - CoC – Convention over Configuration, an approach used in Ruby on Rails that prioritizes common conventions over the settings that would otherwise need to be configured manually.
 It speeds up and simplifies development.

 - CMS – A platform used to manage content creation and editing—written text, audio, video, or any other media type.

 - DRY – Don’t Repeat Yourself, another approach used in RoR and other frameworks.
 It promotes the creation of small pieces of code that can be reused throughout the application.
 It makes development and maintenance faster.

 - MVC – Model-View-Controller pattern used in RoR and a number of other programming languages.
 It separates the application’s logic into three interconnected items.

 - Ruby – An open-source programming language developed by Yukihiro Matsumoto that became the core of Ruby on Rails.
-Ruby emphasises simplicity and developer productivity.
+Ruby emphasizes simplicity and developer productivity.